 All pupils join one of the three Houses which are a great source of team building, competitive sport and friendship.
 Children are randomly assigned unless they have an older sibling a to join with.

-The Houses compete against each other in competitions in a bid to win the SPSP House Merit Cup for the highest number of merits achieved and the SPSP House Sports Trophy for team sporting achievements in the annual Inter House Cross Country and Sports day.
+The Houses compete against each other in competitions in a bid to win the SPSP House Cup for the highest number of house points and the SPSP House Sports Trophy for team sporting achievements in the annual Inter House Cross Country and Sports day.

 The three Houses are named after close historical associations with the School;